Bubblegum Crisis Tokyo 2040

 Bubblegum Crisis Tokyo 2040 premiered on TV Tokyo on October 8, 1998, where it ran until its conclusion on March 31, 1999.
 Toshiba EMI released the series on VHS and Laserdisc across 13 volumes, each containing two episodes.
 The first volume was released on January 21, 1999; the final volume was released July 26, 2000.
 The series was later released on DVD, however the Japanese versions were simply the American DVD releases encoded to play for Region 2.

-Upon release, the series received positive reviews from critics, with some deeming it an improvement over the original OVA series.
+The series was positively received by critics, with some deeming it an improvement over the original OVA series.